Duck-sri/RL_miniProj/README.md

   -a [ddpg | td3], --agent [ddpg | td3]
                         Which Agent to use
-  --eval                Use when not training, jus expecting results --epochs EPOCHS       No.of Episodes to run, default 10
+  --eval                Use when not training, jus expecting results --state_graph         Plot State graph --state_details       Get State details about state and enviroments --epochs EPOCHS       No.of Episodes to run

 ```

 ## Config